Research Interests

 Projects

-eTraining for Interpreting Images of Man-Made Scenes (link)
+eTraining for Interpreting Images of Man-Made Scenes (eTRIMS)

-The aim of this project is to advance the state of the art of cognitive systems by developing a methodology for autonomous and continuous learning.
+eTRIMS is a research project funded by the European Community under the grant IST 027113 in the EUCognition I framework.
+The aim of the project is to advance the state of the art of cognitive systems by developing a methodology for autonomous and continuous learning.
 The project will concentrate on structural learning, where relations between components and compositional hierarchies play a central role in object categorization.
 Such learning is particularly relevant for the interpretation of man-made objects, hence the project will use the recognition of buildings in outdoor scenes as its exemplary application domain.

-The ontology presented above is learnt automatically using a Version Space Framework.
-All concepts are desribed through a rich description language employing logic-based and probabilistic attribute types.
-Spatial Relations are represented qualitative and quantitative.
+The ontology presented above is learnt automatically using a Version Space framework [Hartz,Neumann; ICMLA07].
+All concepts are described through a rich description language employing logic-based and probabilistic attribute types.
+Spatial relations are represented both in symbolic and probabilistic ways.

 Publications